-(Dated: April 12, 2014)
+(Dated: May 4, 2014)

 The chiral potential is inverse square.
 The family of inverse square potentials includes the vector Lorentz potential of the quantum Hall and Aharonov-Bohm effects, and the centrifugal, Coriolis, and three body potentials.
-The impedances associated with these potentials are scale invariant, the quantum Hall impedance being the most familiar.
-The scale invariant impedances communicate only quantum phase, not an observable in a single quantum measurement.
-The scale dependent impedances, including among others those associated with the 1/r monopole and $1/r^3$ dipole potentials, govern the flow of energy.
-In making this clarifying distinction between phase (relative time) and energy explicit the impedance approach presents a new perspective on the anomaly.
+The associated impedances are scale invariant, quantum Hall being the most familiar.
+Modes associated with scale invariant impedances communicate only quantum phase, not an observable in a single quantum measurement.
+Modes associated with scale dependent impedances, including among others those of the 1/r monopole and $1/r^3$ dipole potentials, communicate both phase and energy.
+Making this clarifying distinction between phase (relative time) and energy explicit presents a new perspective on the anomaly.
 This approach is introduced via the Rosetta Stone of modern physics, the hydrogen atom.
-Details of impedance-based $\pi^0$ , $\eta$ , and $\eta'$ branching ratio calculations are presented, followed by discussion.
+Impedance-based $\pi^0$ , $\eta$ , and $\eta'$ branching ratio calculations are presented in powers of the fine structure constant, followed by discussion.